tinacms/markdown-bot/README.md

 ## Usage

-This bot can be used in three ways:
+This bot can be used in two ways:

 1. As a Github action
 2. As a Github app (self-hosted)